tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step1_openapi_object.md

 * [tags](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#tagObject)
 * [externalDocs](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#externalDocumentationObject)

+{: .note}
+By "root level," I mean the first level in the OpenAPI document.
+This level is also referred to as the global level, because objects declared here (such as `servers` or `security`) are applied to each of the operation objects unless overridden at the operation object level.

 The whole document (the object that contains these 8 root level objects) is called an [OpenAPI document](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#oasDocument).
 The convention is to name the document **openapi.yml**.

 {: .note}
 "OpenAPI" refers to the specification; "Swagger" usually refers to the tooling (at least from Smartbear) that supports the OpenAPI specification.
+For more details on the terms, see [What Is the Difference Between Swagger and OpenAPI?](https://blog.smartbear.com/open-source/what-is-the-difference-between-swagger-and-openapi/).

 ## Swagger Editor

-As you work on your specification document, feel free to use the online [Swagger Editor](https://swagger.io/swagger-editor/).
-The Swagger Editor provides a split view &mdash; on the left you write your code, and on the right you see a fully functional Swagger UI display.
+As you work on your specification document, use the online [Swagger Editor](https://swagger.io/swagger-editor/).
+The Swagger Editor provides a split view &mdash; on the left where you write your code, and on the right you see a fully functional Swagger UI display.
 You can even submit requests from the Swagger UI display in this Editor.

 Note that the Swagger Editor will validate your content in real-time, and you will see validation errors until you finish coding the YAML file.